 In the everlasting race to stay ahead of your competition and offer the best digital experiences, you may have stumbled upon the term “smart content” as one of the next big things in content marketing.

 But what exactly is smart content?
-And how can you use smart content to optimise your digital experiences and your user experience?
+And how can you use smart content to optimize your digital experiences and your user experience?

 Checklist: How to choose the right CMS

-According to HubSpot, smart content is “website content that changes based on the interests or past behaviour of the viewer.”
-It is also referred to as dynamic content, and offers a more personalised and relevant experience to the visitors of your digital experiences.
+According to HubSpot, smart content is “website content that changes based on the interests or past behavior of the viewer.”
+It is also referred to as dynamic content, and offers a more personalized and relevant experience to the visitors of your digital experiences.

 Let’s say you work for a business that offers services to different industries, like retail, energy, and healthcare.
 Smart content allows prospects from the retail industry to see articles about shopping trends when they visit your front page, while prospects from the energy and healthcare industries sees content about their respective interests.

-Thus, smart content is tightly knit with personalisation and user experience, allowing for content that is:
+Thus, smart content is tightly knit with personalization and user experience, allowing for content that is: